KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 5. Typo: Found `Magic Mirror` in file `octomirror-module.js`: Replace it with `MagicMirror²`.
 6. Recommendation: Found `jshint` in file `octomirror-module.js`: Replace "jshint" by "eslint".
+7. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-8. Recommendation: Found `XMLHttpRequest` in file `packed_client.js`: Replace it with built-in fetch.
+9. Recommendation: Found `XMLHttpRequest` in file `packed_client.js`: Replace it with built-in fetch.
-9. Recommendation: Replace eslintrc by new flat config.
+10. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-OctoMon by christopherpthomas](https://github.com/christopherpthomas/MMM-OctoMon)